maribelcuales/Sprint-Challenge-JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    Both `.forEach` and `.map` iterate through the items in a given array.
+Their difference lies in the following: `.forEach` does not return a new array and the return keyword is optional. `.map`, on the other hand, returns a new array and needs the return keyword.

 2. What is the difference between a function and a method?